huafejin/huafejin/README.md

 👨‍💻 **Hello there!
-I'm an experienced software developer with 18 years of professional experience.**
+I'm an experienced software developer with many years of professional experience.**
 Currently, I focus on building **telecom cloud platforms based on Kubernetes (K8s)**.
 I enjoy designing scalable cloud-native solutions that power next-gen telecommunications services.

 📚 **Passionate about AI**